wbt-solutions/openproject_dart_sdk/doc/WorkPackagesApi.md

 Add watcher

-Adds a watcher to the specified work package.
+Adds a watcher to the specified WorkPackage.
 The request is expected to contain a single JSON object, that contains a link object under the `user` key.
 The response will be user added as watcher.
-In case the user was already watching the work package an `HTTP 200` is returned, an `HTTP 201` if the user was added as a new watcher.
+In case the user was already watching the WorkPackage an `HTTP 200` is returned, an `HTTP 201` if the user was added as a new watcher.

 ### Example
 ```dart